Menu & Search

 Bali belly

-More myth than actual concerns, while Balinese hygiene standards can differ from what many foreigners might expect, the food is by no means soiled, and tropical insects and passing dogs or cows are common sights.
+While Balinese hygiene standards can differ from what many foreigners might expect, the food is by no means soiled, and tropical insects and passing dogs or cows are common sights.
 Bring some charcoal pills if you tend to have a weak stomach, tap water is NOT potable in Indonesia, boil only bottled water, and try not to chew too many ice cubes.

 Pro tip